bhuvaneswari-kantheti/task2_MaRS/README.md

   Connections are given below:

- 	 1.Vcc: Connect this to a regulated 5 Volt power supply.
+ 	  Vcc: Connect this to a regulated 5 Volt power supply.

-   2.Data: This is the data input pin.
+    Data: This is the data input pin.
 It receives the signal to be transmitted.
 It is connected to pin 12.

-   3.Ground: Connect this to the ground.
+    Ground: Connect this to the ground.

 Connect the Arduino board to the laptop.